History of Barry Diller in Timeline

 June 2014: Aereo Goes Out of Business

-Aereo, in which Diller became an investor in 2012, went out of business in June 2014 after the United States Supreme Court ruled that its method of streaming media content violated copyright laws.
+In June 2014, Aereo went out of business after the United States Supreme Court ruled that its method of streaming media content violated copyright laws.
+Barry Diller was an investor in the streaming service company Aereo in 2012.

-In 2015, Diller and his wife committed to donate $260 million toward Little Island, a public park and performance space on a reconstructed Pier 55 in the Hudson River in New York City.
-It was stated to be the largest donation to a public park in the city's history.
+In 2015, Diller and his wife committed to donate $260 million toward Little Island, a public park and performance space on a reconstructed pier 55 in the Hudson River in New York City.

 2015: Criticism of Donald Trump

-In 2015, Diller criticized Republican candidate Donald Trump's impact on political discourse and stated he would leave the country if Trump was elected.
+In 2015, Diller criticized Republican candidate Donald Trump's impact on political discourse and said he would leave the country if Trump was elected.

 In October 2019, Barry Diller had a $4.2 billion fortune in technology companies, after investing early on in companies such as Match.com and Vimeo.